sorry for the inconvenience we’re trying to save the world

 Christabel Reed, 23, Political Lobbyist for Greenpeace and Founder of Advaya

 What do you stand for?
-I am a meliorist, so I stand for recognizing and honoring the intrinsic interconnectedness and interdependence of all living beings on earth.
+I am a meliorist, so I stand for recognising and honouring the intrinsic interconnectedness and interdependence of all living beings on earth.
 Who inspires you?
 Satish Kumar, Naomi Klein, Patanjali, Earthlings, Gandhi, Greenpeace and If a Tree Falls.
 What advice would you give young campaigners?
 Research from independent sources.
-Newspapers are very uninformative in what they prioritize as newsworthy,distracting us from the real threats — ourselves and our voracious consumption.
+Newspapers are very uninformative in what they prioritise as newsworthy,distracting us from the real threats — ourselves and our voracious consumption.
 Become active in your community by doing volunteer work.
 Become active politically by writing to your MPs.
 Be physically active by going to protests.

 Naomi Barrow, 20, YoungMinds

 What do you stand for?
 Mental health and opportunities for young people.
 What do you want to achieve?
 I'd like mental illness to become as "acceptable" as physical illness.
 What is the one message you want to convey through your campaign?
 That you don't have to be an expert to express your views and speak to people.
 How politically involved is your generation?
 A lot of people in our generation care a lot.
 Every day there is a new petition on social media.
 This is all a form of political involvement.
 When it comes to the next general election, however, they often struggle to understand politicians' key messages through the tangle of discussions between parties.
 Politicians need to be going to places where our generation already are - social media, popular TV programmes, colleges and universities.